Security-Onion-Solutions/securityonion-docs/bpf.rst

-You can specify your BPF in ``/etc/nsm/rules/bpf.conf`` on your master server and, by default, it will apply to Snort/Suricata/Bro/netsniff-ng/prads on all interfaces in your entire deployment.
+You can specify your BPF in ``/etc/nsm/rules/bpf.conf`` on your master server and, by default, it will apply to Snort/Suricata/Zeek/netsniff-ng/prads on all interfaces in your entire deployment.
 If you have separate sensors reporting to that master server, they will copy ``/etc/nsm/rules/bpf.conf`` as part of the daily rule-update cron job (or you can run it manually) which will also restart Snort/Suricata so that the BPF change will take effect.
-Bro automatically monitors ``bpf.conf`` for changes and will update itself as needed.
+Zeek automatically monitors ``bpf.conf`` for changes and will update itself as needed.
 Other services (such as prads and netsniff-ng) will need to be restarted manually for the change to take effect.